Alice in Wondertown: Plot

 Superficially, the film is framed as a murder mystery.
 The film begins as the protagonist, Alice, tries to escape (as it will be revealed later) from the Sanatorio Maravillas de Noveras where she was held to be "reeducated" from her rebellious behavior that violated the official regulations of the city.
 She managed to hitch a ride in the back of a pickup truck full of workers, but then she is attacked by a strange cloaked person whom he recognizes as "compañero Director" of the sanatorium.
 She struggles with him, causing him to fall overboard as the truck crosses a high bridge.
 Alice is accused of murder.
 However, the body mysteriously disappears, she is relieved of murder charges, and she narrates her story, presented as a flashback in the film.
 Her adventure starts when she is delegated to a small town of Maravillas ("Wondertown"; maravilla=wonder).
-While the title is an allusion to Alice in Wonderland (as supported by the starting cadres of the film), it is not an adaptation of the English book.
+While the title is an allusion to Alice in Wonderland (as supported by the starting cadres of the film), it is not an adaptation of the English book or its elements.

 The major characters of the film, a school teacher, black market traders, lazy service providers, disgraced priest, etc., are exiled to this town for their violations, and are forced into a submission by a supernatural city mayor.
 Only after Alice matures and stops blindly believing in the authorities, she manages to return to her real world.